ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 $1 = 0x555500414141
 ```

-`rip` register contains data, which we passed as input.
-What in practice this could mean?
+The `rip` register contains data which we passed as input.
+What could this mean in practice?